aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 dotnet publish -c Release
 ```

-- Make sure that `extensions/dotnet-example-extension` has executable bit set and set it if needed, otherwise Lambda intializtion will fail with `PermissionDenied` error (see Troubleshooting section for details):
+- Make sure that `extensions/dotnet-example-extension` has executable bit set and set it if needed, otherwise Lambda initialization will fail with `PermissionDenied` error (see Troubleshooting section for details):

 ```bash
 chmod +x extensions/dotnet-example-extension